zsofitoth/domain-modeling-made-functional/notes/PART-III.md

 ## Chapter 11 - Serialization

+Serialization is the process of converting from a domain specific representation to a representation that can be persisted easily.
+(JSON, XML, binary)

+- Always serialize the DTO, not the domain type
+    - Design the DTO for serialization
+- Deserialization should always succeed unless the underlying data is corrupted
+    - The logic should be just about translating JSON, XML, binary, etc to the data structure (DTO)
+    - Validation should catch other errors
+- Wrapping JSON serializer libraries
+    - In case the libraries throw errors, they can be wrapped so that the exception is turned to a `Result`
+- DTO types - contract between bounded contexts

+### Translating Domain Types to DTOs

+The goal is to make the DTOs simple and easy to serialize/deserialize.
+The DTOs don't need to represent the domain itself or do any business logic, only responsibility is data transfer.

+Examples:
+- Single-Case Unions
+    - Convert to underlying primitive
+- Options
+    - `null`, `Nullable<int>`
+- Records
+- Collections
+    - Should be converted to arrays as they are supported in every serialization format
+- Discriminated Unions used as Enums
+    - .Net enums
+- Tuples
+- Choice Types
+- Generics

 ## Chapter 12 - Persistence

 ## Chapter 13 - Evolving a Design and Keeping it Clean